Skip to main content

 Displaying the feed

-The next piece of functionality that we'll take a look at is displaying the feed.
-So far, we have discussed how to create an image, upload it to Cloudinary and store some data about it in Firebase.
-Now it's time to query that data and display it.
+The next piece is displaying the feed.
+So far, we’ve covered creating an image, uploading it to Cloudinary, and storing data about it in Firebase.
+Now it’s time to query that data and display it.

 <mat-card